NSTiwari/TensorFlow.js-Custom-Object-Detection/React JS App/README.md

 3. Upload the `Custom_Object_Detection_using_TensorFlow_js.ipynb` notebook on Colab.
 4. Run the cells one-by-one by following the instructions.
-5. Once the training is complete, download the `model_web` folder on your local machine and copy it inside `TensorFlow.js-Custom-Object-Detection/React Web App/public` directory.
+5. Once the training is complete, download the `model_web` folder on your local machine and copy it inside `TensorFlow.js-Custom-Object-Detection/React JS App/public` directory.
 6. Run the following commands.
-   - `cd TensorFlow.js-Custom-Object-Detection/React Web App`
+   - `cd TensorFlow.js-Custom-Object-Detection/React JS App`
    - `npm install`
    - `npm run`
 7. Open `localhost:3000` on your web browser and test the model for yourself.